cloudfoundry/auction/README.md

 ## The Auctioneer

 The `auctioneer` package provides a variety of auction algorithms.
-Diego nodes that play the `auctioneer` role must call `auctioneer.Auction` passing in a valid `types.AuctionRequest` and `types.RepPoolClient` for communciating with the pool of auction representatives.
+Diego nodes that play the `auctioneer` role must call `auctioneer.Auction` passing in a valid `auctiontypes.AuctionRequest` and `auctiontypes.RepPoolClient` for communciating with the pool of auction representatives.

 ## The Representatives